| 2026 |

 Price Notes

-These is a guaranteed departure tour operated in conjunction with our Romanian partners and are not exclusive to Regent Holidays’ clients.
+These is a guaranteed departure tour operated in conjunction with our Romanian partners and is not exclusive to Regent Holidays’ clients.
 They operate with a minimum of 2 persons.

 -